 If you think your site would make a good HamWAN cell site, let us know!
 If it's a good location, we'll fund the deployment with HamWAN donations at no expense to you.

 Participate in the conversation, ask for help or just follow along in real time.
-Hang out in the project's IRC channel #HamWAN on irc.freenode.org.
+Hang out in the project's IRC channel #HamWAN-Support on irc.libera.chat.

 If you would like to volunteer for any of the work required (see the wiki table of contents for areas that need attention), please send an email to the mailing list to let us know.
 We'll set you up with the right access to make changes to the website and keep track of progress.